Diffusion dynamics of an overdamped active ellipsoidal particle in two dimensions: Result and Discussion

 \subsection{Scaled average velocity}

 To facilitate our discourse, we introduce the concept of the scaled average velocity, denoted as $V_s = v/v_0$ in this section.
 In an active free ellipsoidal particle, the scaled average velocity refers to the average velocity of the particle normalized by its active velocity.
 This quantity is often used to understand how the motion of the particle changes with increasing active velocity.
-We calculated the average velocity along the long axis from Eq.(\ref{eqn:ellip3})
+We calculated the average velocity along $x$ axis from Eq.(\ref{lab_frame})

-where $\theta_0$ is initial angle of the trajectory.
+where $\theta_0$ is initial angle of orientation the particle.
 The full average velocity after a second average over all $\theta_0$ is

-In our simulations, the velocity calculations involved an integration step time $\Delta t$ smaller than $10^{-4}$, and the total integration time exceeded $3 \times 10^5$ to ensure accurate results.
+In our simulations, the velocity calculations involved an integration step time $\Delta t=10^{-4}$, and the total integration time exceeded $3 \times 10^5$ to ensure accurate results.
 Additionally, we accounted for transient effects by estimating and subtracting their contributions.
 The stochastic averages presented above were computed through ensemble averages over $3\times 10^4$ trajectories, each characterized by random initial conditions.
+In our numerical simulations, the primary focus lies in the computation of the average velocity for two distinct scenarios: the particle subjected to a constant force and the particle experiencing a one-dimensional ratchet potential.